docker/docs/docker-for-windows/index.md

 ![Windows-Linux container types switch](images/docker-menu-switch.png){:width="400px"}

-For more information on Windows containers, refer to thiz documentation:
+For more information on Windows containers, refer to this documentation:

 - Microsoft documentation on [Windows containers](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/index).